-BRPD: Person arrested in Interstate 110 road-rage shooting
+BRPD: Woman arrested in Interstate 110 road-rage shooting

 Latest Weather Blog

-BRPD: Person arrested in Interstate 110 road-rage shooting
+BRPD: Woman arrested in Interstate 110 road-rage shooting

-BATON ROUGE - A person was arrested Wednesday after shooting at a car that hit their vehicle on Interstate 110.
+BATON ROUGE - A woman was arrested Wednesday after allegedly shooting at a car that hit her vehicle on Interstate 110.

 The Baton Rouge Police Department said 25-year-old Dornisha Ray was riding in a car headed south along I-110.
-Around 11:30 a.m., the car was sideswiped by another vehicle, Ray pulled out a gun and shot at the car.
-Officers said a man in the other vehicle was hit by the gunfire.
-He was taken to a hospital for non-life-threatening injuries.
+Around 11:30 a.m., the car was sideswiped by another vehicle.
+BRPD said Ray pulled out a gun and shot a man in the other vehicle.
+The victim was taken to a hospital for non-life-threatening injuries.

 Trending News